Air-Craft/MIDIFish/README.md

 _Virtual Source/Destination_: Connections which we create in the app with a specified name which show up in other apps.
 Keep in mind that when the app is a VirtualSource it means it is a MIDISource for *other* apps.
 Locally it appears as a MIDIDestination because we output to it

-_ connect vs enable:_ "Connect" refers to discovering the existence of a physical/virtual/wifi connection.
+_"Connect" vs "Enable":_ "Connect" refers to discovering the existence of a physical/virtual/wifi connection.
 All devices are auto-connected so-to-speak in that they are discovered by the system scan.
 "Enable" indicates whether they send/receive midi messages when you send them through MIDISession.
 This is slightly confusing in the code as "en/disabling" a Network Connection does indeed "connect/disconnect" the host from the MIDINetworkSession (see notes above).
 This is one example of the abnormal lingo in CoreMIDI that MIDIFish seeks to normalise.

 ## Connection Persistence ##